nathiedeheyl/pp3_coolness-tracker/README.md

 ## Credits

 <details>
-<summary>Ressources</summary>
-- YouTube tutorial on menus in python using a while true loop [Source](https://www.youtube.com/watch?v=ZBx7oWCJ4aY)
+<summary>Resources</summary>
+- Code Institute's walkthrough project **Love Sandwiches** introduced me to most of the basic functions, module imports and methods.
+- As an initial inspiration on how to get started on my project idea I used a [YouTube tutorial](https://www.youtube.com/watch?v=ZBx7oWCJ4aY) that introduced how to use while true loops to build menus.
-- To learn about more python methods, for input validation e.g.: [W3Schools](https://www.w3schools.com/python/ref_string_lower.asp)
+- To learn about more python string methods, for the input and it's validation, the datetime module, list comprehensions, try/except, handling of tuples and more research about built-in functions I have mainly relied on the [W3Schools website](https://www.w3schools.com/python/), sometimes on [Stackoverflow](https://stackoverflow.com/).
 </details>